Last updated: 18th of March, 2023

 You can check your electric bill to find your usage.
-Adding a cushion for those times when your solar panel might not be operating at peak performance, and because it’s easier to do the math, let’s examine how many solar panels you will need to power 1000 kilowatt hours per month.
+Adding a cushion for those times when your solar panel might not be operating at peak performance, and because it’s easier to do the math, let’s examine how many solar panels you will need to power 1,000 kWh per month.

 How many kWh does a solar panel produce per month?

-On average, one such panel would produce one kWh per day and 30 kWh per month.
+On average, one such panel would produce one kilowatt hour per day and 30 kWh per month.

 How many kWh per month can you expect to generate from sunshine in your area?

-As an example, the U.S. Department of Energy offers a map that shows a solar energy potential in each state of the USA.
-But goes on to caution that this estimate is based on a south facing array and that you must consider the tilt of your roof, citing that a solar array facing west rather than south can cause a nearly eleven percent output reduction.
+As an example, there is a map that shows a solar energy potential in each state of the USA.
+But goes on to caution that this estimate is based on a south facing array and that you must consider the tilt of your roof, citing that a solar array facing west rather than south can cause a nearly 11 percent output reduction.

 But let’s get back to the example so that we can have a starting point for considering the size of your domestic solar system.

 Or will you?
-What can affect panel output efficiency?
+What can affect solar panel output efficiency?

 The Standard Test Condition rating is based on ideal conditions converting the sun’s energy into power.
 But the solar system itself is not 100 percent efficient in converting the energy into power.

-Accordingly, if you are talking with a solar installation company about purchasing a system, then chances are they are already including the 20% de-rating factor in their estimate.
+Accordingly, if you are talking with a solar installation company about purchasing a system, then chances are they are already including the 20 percent de-rating factor in their estimate.

-A typical solar panel today is about five and a half feet by three feet.
+An average residential solar panel size today is about five and a half feet by three feet.